MitchTODO/GameDev/README.md

   <img src="./ReadMeAssets/level3.png" alt="isolated" width="300"/>

 3. You can optionally recolor these platforms too, just be sure to recolor them in the platform scene if you want it to apply to all of them.
-As modulate changes on platform instances will only apply to that instance.
+If you change the modulate color on the platforms in the level, it will only apply to that instance.

  <img src="./ReadMeAssets/level4.png" alt="isolated" width="300"/>